MoatLab/WARP-FAST26-AE/README.md

 v6.5.6
 v6.10.x (especially F2FS, 6.10.x)

+## Kernel-FDP patch
+TBD

 # 1. WARP evaluation procedure and requirements

 ## Phase 1: infrastructure setup

-- Hardware and environment: x86_64 server with Linux 6.2.14 or 6.5.6 with KVM enabled.
+- Hardware and environment: a KVM-enabled x86_64 server with Linux 6.2.14 or 6.5.6.
 - DRAM requirement: 500 GB DRAM
-- VM preparation: clone the WARP repo with <command> and pull the image with <command>.
+- VM preparation: clone the WARP repo with `git https://github.com/inhoinno/WARP-earlyaccess.git` and pull the image with <command>.
 Then, move into <director> and run <./run_fdp_RU256.sh> to start the qemu VM
 - Then connect to VM using this ssh <ssh -P 180880 warp@localhost>
 - This process will consume about 1 hour, and most of the time will be spent pulling the image.

 ## Phase 2: experiment run
+These figures help to comprehend how to use WARP and plot the figures in the paper from the experiment output.
+Detailed instructions are given next section.
 - Overview
    * Two steps for setup the env.This is the basic experiment setup for WARP.
        1. Launch the VM(script in `build-femu` dir)